 You should also make sure that solicitor has professional indemnity insurance in the event of the claim.
 However, if you choose the right professional it is highly unlikely that this will be required.

-Specific information solicitor collects before serving the notice
+Specific information solicitor collects before serving the Section 42 notice

 Your solicitor before serving the notice will need to do some investigatory work collecting the right information about you, your property titles and any other party interests involved.
 This is mainly completed that all information is correct and valid when notice is served and to respond to any landlord requests to provide information.
 If notice is not served correctly it can be deemed invalid, which will mean that it will have to be served again and will involve extra costs and result in time wasted.